-The definition of family is:

-"Family" means an individual, two or more persons who are related by blood or marriage or a group of not more than five persons not necessarily related by blood or marriage, living together in a dwelling.
+The definition of "family" in Parlier's Zoning Ordinance is as follows: "An individual or two or more persons related by blood or marriage or adoption, with or without the addition of not more than three persons, excluding servants who are not related by blood, marriage or adoption to the resident persons, living together in a single dwelling unit."
+This definition exceeds the zoning power of a local jurisdiction and would be considered restrictive.

-This definition does not comply with State law.
-The definition of family cannot impose a numerical limit on the number of unrelated persons.